Kerala School Kalolsavam: History

 In 2000, the Millennium Trophy, featuring a dancing Nataraja figure, was introduced.
 Today, the Kalolsavam rewards winners with various trophies, cash prizes, and grace marks.
 Trichur Trophies has been the official provider of awards for the past 12 years, and in 2022 alone, around 14,000 trophies were distributed at the state level.
 The earlier system of awarding titles like 'Kalathilakam' and 'Kalaprathibha' has been discontinued to prevent unhealthy competition.

+The School Wiki initiative by KITE features literary works of students from the Kerala School Kalolsavam from 2017 onwards.

+The 63rd Kerala School Kalolsavam was held in Thiruvananthapuram from January 4 to 8, 2025 and Thrissur district crowned the championship.
+This was the district's sixth overall victory, with their last win in 1999.

+The 64th edition of the Kerala School Kalolsavam took place from 14 to 18 January in Thrissur, the cultural capital of Kerala.
+This year the Kalolsavam marked a historic milestone when Siya Fathima, a Class 10 student from Kasaragod district was allowed to participate in the festival online, becoming the first student to do so in its history.
+The special permission was granted by the Kerala General Education Department after the student was diagnosed with vasculitis, a rare autoimmune disease, which prevented her from travelling to the event venue due to medical treatment and isolation requirements.
+With technical assistance from KITE, she took part in the competition remotely through live video conferencing, while judges assessed her performance in real time.
+Despite participating online, the student secured an A grade in her event, an achievement that was widely reported as a significant step towards inclusivity and the use of digital technology in Kerala’s premier school arts festival.

 Events

-The following is a list of events held at Kalolsavam, categorized by art forms.
+Events held at Kalolsavam, are grouped by art forms, with multiple competitions in each of the categories.
+The categories are folk arts, literary arts, musical arts, verbal arts, visual arts, and theatre arts.
 Some events are restricted to specific participants, with certain events only for boys, others only for girls, and some for both.
 Additionally, some events are exclusive to students from Arabic and Sanskrit medium schools.